 - Expand the sender details and check the real address, not only the display name.

 - Hover over the button or long-press it on mobile to inspect the destination.
-A signing request should not send you to an unrelated domain or direct MSI download.
+A signing request should not send you to an unrelated domain, ZIP archive, or direct MSI download.

 - Ask the supposed sender through a separate channel if they actually sent a document.